 The biggest advantage of open-sourced platform is the unprecedented flexibility and ability to customize every corner of your store.
 By the way, both solutions have the powerful community of developers behind.
 You can ask questions on forums and get direct help from other users.

-Regardless your choice, both shopping carts run on “freemium” business model.
+Regardless your choice in Magento vs WooCommerce, both shopping carts run on “freemium” business model.
 This doesn’t mean they are completely free (check this post “Why Free Shopping Cart Software Isn’t Free?”).
 Magento and WooCommerce make money selling plugins and extensions you’ll need to develop advanced store.

 Common strong points: